 The main feature of this paper is a detailed description of how space-time may be thought of in such a way that treats each component of a system's 'root-energy' in a more interpretable mathematical form.
 While not necessarily known by this term, 'root energy' is a recognized concept, referring to quantities that need to be 'squared' in order to represent an energy.
-Examples include the electric field and the quantum mechanical wave function, $\Psi$ .
-Upon this foundation of rigorous constraints, the cancellation and coherence interactions between quantum states, those that result in the stable, resonant, coherent, harmonic states we perceive in the matter around us, can be more fully understood.
+Examples include the electric field1 and the quantum mechanical wave function, Ψ .2 Upon this foundation of rigorous constraints, the cancellation and coherence interactions between quantum states, those that result in the stable, resonant, coherent, harmonic states we perceive in the matter around us, can be more fully understood.

 In quantum chemistry, atomic and molecular orbital wave-functions are extrapolations of the wave-functions associated with the single-electron hydrogen atom.
-As such, for any system involving more than one electron, simple combinatorics of these wave functions can never be more than first-order approximations[1,15].
-In addition, the theory used is non-relativistic, necessitating the introduction of a set of ad-hoc "relativistic corrections."
-The model proposed in the present work, in contrast, enables an absolute relativistic, correction-free treatment of multi-electron systems.
+As such, for any system involving more than one electron, simple combinatorics of these wave functions can never be more than first-order approximations.[1,15] In addition, the theory used is non-relativistic, necessitating the introduction of a set of ad-hoc "relativistic corrections."
+The model proposed in the present work, in contrast, allows for the possibility of an absolute relativistic, correction-free treatment of multi-electron systems.

 The full mathematics behind the quicycle's photonic double-loop rotation integrates relativistic quantum mechanics and electromagnetism in a way that overcomes key shortcomings of the state of the art.
 Dirac's theory of relativistic quantum mechanics is not up to this task for two primary reasons.
-Dirac introduced the rest mass as an inert parameter[3], and the electromagnetic field through the vector potential in the 'minimal coupling' scenario.
+Dirac introduced the rest mass as an inert parameter,[3] and he introduced the electromagnetic field through the vector potential in the 'minimal coupling' scenario.
 The upshot is that the Dirac theory is not very useful for imagining the proper spaces of spin and field and their relationships to one another.
 This has introduced confusions which have been only partially resolved, and have led to the Dirac theory not having proven very useful, practically.
 This is why the non-relativistic Schroedinger theory has been used overwhelmingly in chemistry and engineering until now.
-Though the non-relativistic theory has proven very useful, it has several limitations, not the least of which is that the complex space in which it is formulated is too simple to properly describe the non-commutative nature of space-time.
-Neither Dirac nor Schroedinger thus prove completely adequate to properly describe the full interplay between mass, current, field, and spin.

-$^{1}$ Efield = $\frac{1}{2}$ $\varepsilon$ $\varepsilon^{2}$ , where $\varepsilon$ is the electric field.
+$^{^{1}}$ E{field} = $\frac{1}{2}$ ε ε^{2} , where ε is the electric field.

-&lt;sup>2 In Quantum Mechanics, energy density is proportional to $\Psi^{\dagger}\Psi$ .
+2 In Quantum Mechanics, energy density is proportional to $\Psi^{\dagger}\Psi$.